ropensci-review-tools/pkgstats/README.md

 ### Network

-The `network` item details all relationships between objects, where generally reflects one object calling or otherwise depending on another object.
-Each row thus represents the edge of a network, with each entry in the `from` and `to` columns representing the network vertices or nodes.
+The `network` item details all relationships between objects, which generally reflects one object calling or otherwise depending on another object.
+Each row thus represents one edge of a “function call” network, with each entry in the `from` and `to` columns representing the network vertices or nodes.

 ``` r
 head (p$network)